ippontech/blog-usa/posts/feedback-keycloak-high-availability-in-cloud-environment-aws-part-3.md

 }
 ```

-## Preparation is the key: the least details can bias the interpretations...
+## Preparation is the key: the smallest detail can bias the interpretations...

-On previous lines, we have seen that we have highly complexified the tests, just to be able to remove the affinity session cookie on the single `/userinfo` endpoint.
-If this had not been done, the results would not have represented exactly the reality, and we would not have been able to witness which behavior Keycloak would have had when the cluster grows and when requests would have fallen onto the wrong node.
+We have seen that we can highly complexify the tests just to be able to remove the affinity session cookie on the single `/userinfo` endpoint.
+If this had not been done, the results would not have represented exactly the reality, and we would not have been able to witness which behavior Keycloak would have had when the cluster had grown or when requests had fallen onto the wrong node.

-Thus, you should not simply focus on the endpoints you will interrogate, but on the whole final architecture.
-Be careful, it does not mean that we need to have a full test scope with the true backend APIs etc. Here, the goal remains to test Keycloak, not the network nor the global DNS calls etc.
+The approach is not to simply record the network activity (I mean the API calls) respecting the pause, but to really understand what is at stake by taking a step back on the overall architecture and measuring Keycloak performance, not other infrastructure element ones nor the network latency.

-For this we have thought about a scenario that will reproduce all of our OAuth grant type steps which was an IFramed Implicit Grant (I see you coming, another article will soon talk about this choice), that includes login, silent refreshes and token checks (`/userinfo`).
-The results with an authorization code grant type scenario would probably not have been very far.

-Then we have extrapolated the injectors parameters to go a little above the expected volumes.
+Thus, we thought about a scenario that could reproduce all of our OAuth grant type steps with an IFramed Implicit Grant (yes, Implicit Grant can still be secured if all the required actions are taken, but it will not be explained here).
+This scenario includes login, silent refreshes and token checks (`/userinfo`).
+The results with an authorization code grant and PKCE type scenario would probably not have been very far.
+Then, we extrapolated the injectors parameters to go a little above the expected volumes.

 Here are the different steps:
  > * For each user in a random feeder ({random number}_{default mail})